By Ian Sherr and Erin Carson

 In short, trolls are now causing havoc in the real world.

 Sarkeesian, who like Quinn declined to comment for this story, was forced to cancel a speech at a college campus after receiving an anonymous email from a supposed student threatening “the deadliest school shooting in American history.”
-Brianna Wu, co-founder of indie game development studio Giant Spacekat, .
+Brianna Wu, co-founder of indie game development studio Giant Spacekat, had to hire personal security after she became a target for speaking out.
 Quinn’s family also received threats and was subjected to harassment.

 The message was always the same: If you mess with games, you’ll regret it.

 Soon, the mob’s attention turned to a world much wider than video games.
 Ultimately, some of them — like the popular right-wing commentator Mike Cernovich — moved on from GamerGate to attack presidential candidate Hillary Clinton.

 “GamerGate was an excellent breeding ground and practice ground,” said Soraya Chemaly, director of the Women’s Media Center’s Speech Project, which tracks online abuse.
 Over time, different groups on the internet that tend to respond negatively to women, such as some communities of hardcore gamers, coders and far-right white supremacist groups, began to coalesce around shared harassment of women and distaste for social change.

 Chemaly’s team tracked attacks on Clinton as a woman, such as pasting her face into pornography and other sexist imagery, that had been used earlier in response to Sarkeesian and other social critics.

 “To those of us familiar with GamerGate, it was more of the same,” she said.
 “I always caution against thinking of GamerGate as an outlier event.”